 College of Wizardry is a live action roleplaying game set in a world just like ours, except for one thing – magic is real.
 People with magical powers, commonly known as witchards, live among us, hidden from the mundane society.
-In Europe they have organized themselves into societies called Confluxes, each with their own culture and laws.
+In Europe, they have organised themselves into societies called confluxes, each with its own culture and laws.
 Some families value old blood and honour the ancient traditions, while others embrace the possibilities of combining magic with modern life or advocate for equality for mundaneborn witchards.

 Become a witchard

-During the larp you will take on the role of one of the people living and studying at Czocha College of Witchcraft and Wizardry.
+During the larp, you will take on the role of one of the people living and studying at Czocha College of Witchcraft and Wizardry.
 The education takes three years, which means you can play a Junior, a Sophomore or a Senior.
 Each student belongs to one of Czocha’s five houses: Libussa, Durentius, Faust, Molin and Sendivogius.
 Each House is a community where you find friends, support and guidance, and while the Juniors arrive without a House, they will be sorted during the game.
-Your character will also be assigned a path that determines which subjects you’ll take, and the five paths are Guardian, Curse Breaker, Artificer, Cryptozoologist and Healer.
-Some players also portray the professors and other Staff members of the school.
-You can read more about different kinds of characters in the Character Types section, and about Houses and Paths under the section called Czocha College.
+Your character will also be assigned a path that determines which subjects you’ll take, and the five paths are Artificer, Cryptozoologist, Curse Breaker, Guardian and Healer.
+Some players portray the professors and other Staff members of the school.
+You can read more about different kinds of characters in the Character Types section and about Houses and Paths under the section called Czocha College.

-Before the larp, you will be assigned a prewritten character with personal history and ideas for what to do during the game.
-You have the option to modify your character and expand on their background in cooperation with the organizers.
+Before the larp, you can either receive a pre-written character with personal history and ideas for what to do during the game, or write one yourself. also have the option to modify your character and expand on their background in cooperation with the organisers.
 You will also be able to connect with other participants in advance and find friends, rivals and other relations for your character.
 You are free to prepare as much or as little as you like – the most important thing is that your character is fun to play for you.
-You can read more in the Character Creation section.
+You can read more in the Character Creation Tips section.

 Go on adventures

-College of Wizardry is a sandbox larp, which means that while there is a general structure to the game, none of it is mandatory.
-Attending classes and other activities will provide you with a lot of things to do, but you’re also free to bring in your own stories and adventures.
+College of Wizardry has many elements of a sandbox larp, meaning that while there is a general structure to the game, none of it is mandatory.
+Attending classes and other activities will provide you with a lot of things to do and there will be some overarching plotlines for you to participate in, but you’re also free to bring in your own stories and adventures.
 We aim for a collaborative playstyle where everyone is free to choose the kind of experience they’re most interested in.
 There are some rules to the game, but you will be taught everything you need to know in the briefings on site.
 If you want to have a look in advance, you can find the rules in the section Rules of the Larp and guidance on how to play the larp in the section Playing Style.

-Czocha Castle is a beautiful 14th century castle in southwestern Poland that nowadays operates as a hotel.
+Czocha Castle is a beautiful 14th-century castle in southwestern Poland that nowadays operates as a hotel.
 This means that during the event you will sleep in the castle, and all the meals are provided for you.
-The castle has all the usual commodities of a hotel, such as bedsheets and towels, and we are able to accommodate for many different needs, be it a quiet room or a special diet.
+The castle has all the usual amenities of a hotel, such as bedsheets and towels, and we are able to accommodate many different needs, be it a quiet room or a special diet.
 There are also rumours about moving bookshelves hiding secret passageways!
 You can read more about accommodation in the section Czocha Castle.